PRESIDENT810/slowDebugTest/README.md

 }
 ```

+then, open `slowDebugTest.xcodeproj` (not the generated `StubFrameworks.xcodeproj`).

-then, import these stub frameworks and types from iOS Application's `ViewController.swift`, build the iOS App target to attach the debugger to see the slow debugger experience.
+You can see here we import these stub frameworks and types from iOS Application's `ViewController.swift`, build the iOS App target to attach the debugger to see the slow debugger experience.

 ## What this project aims to reproduce